Fragile (Yes album): Release

-Fragile was released on 12 November 1971 in the UK.
-It was originally set for release a month prior, but the US division of Atlantic Records were concerned of bootlegged copies arriving early in the US and delayed its release.
-In addition The Yes Album and the single "Your Move" had started to gain momentum on the US charts, and Atlantic were not keen to put out a new release so soon.
-By December 1971, an estimated 10,000 copies of Fragile had made their way to the US.
+Fragile was released in the United Kingdom on 12 November 1971.
+The album had originally been scheduled for release a month earlier; however, the United States division of Atlantic Records delayed its distribution out of concern that early copies would be bootlegged and imported into the American market.
+Furthermore, because The Yes Album and its lead single, "Your Move", were actively gaining momentum on the US charts, Atlantic executives resisted issuing new material too quickly.
+Despite the delay, an estimated 10,000 import copies of Fragile had made their way to the US by December 1971.